API reference

 Acquire unclaimed jobs for execution.

-This method claims up to the requested number of jobs for the given worker and returns them.
+This method claims up to the requested number of jobs for the given scheduler and returns them.

-• worker_id (str) – unique identifier of the worker
+• scheduler_id (str) – unique identifier of the scheduler

 • limit (int | None) – maximum number of jobs to claim and return